A partnership you can rely on.

 You can put your vehicles back on the road with immediate effect.

 In most cases, comprehensive cover would have been agreed at the start of the policy.
 Therefore all you have to do is email us to let us know that your vehicles need to go back to being protected on a comprehensive basis and we will arrange this for you with immediate effect.
 We will then issue policy documents, similarly to when you first took out the policy.
-This process also applies to fleet policies as the majority of these will be on a Quarterly declaration basis.
+This process also applies to fleet policies as the majority of these will be on a quarterly declaration basis.

-No, this will fall under your combined liability policy.
+No, this will not affect your insurance.